B0B36JUL-FinalProjects-2024/Project_draholeo/README.md

 ## Installation

-This package is not registered, but you can install it via the Julia's Pkg package manager:
+This package is not registered, but you can install it using Julia's Pkg package manager:

 ```julia
 (@v1.10) pkg> add https://github.com/B0B36JUL-FinalProjects-2024/Project_draholeo